 1.1 Scope.
-This specification covers a 250 grams per liter (g/L) maximum [2.08 pounds per gallon (lb/gal) maximum] volatile organic content (VOC) complying paint.
-The paint is a special-purpose white alkyd enamel (Formula Number 30) for interior use, either primed steel or primed aluminum (see 6.1).
-This product may be used wherever VOC air pollution regulations apply.
-Product is supplied in a single can and used as supplied without thinning.
+This specification covers enamel that has been formulated to comply with air pollution regulations which allow a maximum volatile organic compound (VOC) content of 250 grams of solvent minus water per liter of paint (2.08 lb/gal) as delivered.
+The paint is a special-purpose, white, alkyd enamel (Formula no. 30) for interior use over either primed steel or primed aluminum (see 6.1).
+The paint is supplied in a single can and is used as supplied without thinning.